Book 2 - Part 4: Binding Evil - Chapter One

 The Squad Room – 8:36 a.m.

-“Now that you all know what’s going to happen come the twenty-fourth, I want as many viable options and suggestions on how we will operate this thing when the president shows.
+“Now that you all know what’s going to happen come the twenty-fourth, I want as many viable options as possible and suggestions on how we will operate this thing when the president shows.
 So I need ideas for you, by the tenth.